tibbben/geospatial-visualization/lessons/lesson13.md

 total time 150 minutes.

-1. Housekeeping (2:40 pm - 10 min)
+1. Housekeeping (2:00 pm - 10 min)
    -   meetings ....
    -   projects, thanksgiving break
-   -   homework and grades ...
    -   data sources into box doc

-   Area Calculations
-   reproject
-   projections on the fly
-   restart arcmap

-2. Student Presentations
+   -   final project formats ... reminder/questions

+2. Interpolation (2:10 pm - 30 min)
+   -   review purpose from week 12 slides
+   -   start exercise with everyone from week 12
+      -   set up project
+      -   get data
+      -   do at least on example interpolation
+   -   leave the final part of the exercise as extra credit (2 pts max)

+3. Start layout exercise (both QGIS and ArcGIS) (2:40 pm - 20 min)
+   -   extent indicators on locator map
+   -   layout features (location, size)
+   -   title, legend, scale
+   -   export as svg for illustrator

+4. Break (3:00 pm - 5 min)

-3. Oakland plan critique - what is overall purpose? justification for funding asks and decisions -> development
+4. Oakland plan critique (3:05 pm - 40 minutes)
+   -   what is overall purpose? justification for funding asks and decisions -> development
    -   use of 3D (google earth) as basemap (title page)
    -   scale of maps?? number of maps?? amount of work?
    -   comments on overall chapter structure?? something surprising? something missing?